CaoTrongThang/better-campfires-1.20.1/README.md

 # Better Campfires🔥

+*I'm not really into fixing the mod, I made this mod for my modpack, so I hope you all don't get any issues.*

 **Better Campfires** is a Minecraft mod that enhances the functionality of campfires, allowing players to cook a wider variety of food items and enjoy additional buffs from campfires.
 This mod aims to improve the campfire experience in your Minecraft world, making it more versatile and enjoyable.

 [**Cursed Forge Download**](https://www.curseforge.com/minecraft/mc-mods/better-campfires)